How to use CSS Animations without a library

 </body>

-In this example we set a timer after the gold box drops down.
+</html>In this example we set a timer after the gold box drops down.
 Once the first animation is

-animation begins.
-You can set as many setTimeout
+over, the text fade-in animation begins.
+You can set as many setTimeout functions as

 you need to chain together complex animations.
 Elements can be accessed from the DOM via

-and have their classList
+querySelector and have their classList property adjusted.

 Conclusion

-There is a tremendous amount you can accomplish with just a few simple keyframes
+There is a tremendous amount you can accomplish with just a few simple keyframes and

-some setTimeout
+some setTimeout functions.

 While animations can get quite complex and sometimes a library seems simpler, it is always useful to understand techniques for solving problems in plain CSS / JS.